Here I’m going to step through how to set up a website.

 If you are getting a web developer to design you a site or want to learn how to create your own (using HTML), you will probably just need basic hosting.
 If you want to get a website up and running quickly, you are probably best to make sure WordPress (one click install) is included.
 I should also mention (just to confuse you further) you can use basic hosting and upload WordPress yourself to your basic hosting rather than having it included by the hosting company.
 I will try and write up a How to on that subject soon but it’s too long to go into now.

-WordPress is the quickest and easiest way to get your website online.
+WordPress is the quickest and easiest way to get your website online, with it’s famous 5 minute setup.
 This website is built on WordPress.
 WordPress has so many different themes, and is reasonable easy to pick up.
-If you don’t want to do it yourself, you can hire a wordpress developer cheaply to setup a basic website.
+If you don’t want to do it yourself, you can hire a WordPress developer cheaply to setup a basic website.
 (Obviously if you need something specific prices will go up.)

 3. Getting some content onto the web site.

 The next set to set up a website is to set up a website!
-You have figured out your domain name and where it is going to be hosted.
+You have figured out your domain name, and know where it is going to be hosted.
 But now, when you type your domain into a browser there is nothing there.
 We’ll cover that now.

 The easiest way is to have selected WordPress One Click install from your hosting provider.
 If you’ve done that, great, go ahead and install WordPress form your control panel.
 Step through the Wizard filling in the your Web site name and other details and check out your new web site.